fecgov/openFEC/README.md

 Note: The following can be automated using Boto or the AWS CLI if we continue on with this model and need to update snapshots frequently.

-The production environment uses an RDS instance that receives streaming updates from the FEC database.
+The production and staging environments use RDS instances that receive streaming updates from the FEC database.
-The development and staging environments use separate RDS instances that are created from snapshots of the primary instance.
-To update the development and staging instances (e.g. when schemas change or new records are added):
+The development environment uses a separate RDS instance created from a snapshot of the production instance.
+To update the development instance (e.g. when schemas change or new records are added):

 * Create a new snapshot of the production data